A thermodynamical model for paleomagnetism in Earth's crust: The analysis by a time-discrete approximation

 Moreover, we use the Aubin-Lions compact-embedding theorem generalized for functions with measure time derivatives as in \cite[Cor.\,7.9]{Roub13NPDE} to show the strong convergence

-for any $0<\epsilon\le\qexp^*{-}1$; here for (\ref{conv-strong}d--f) we used the growth assumptions (\ref{ass}a,b).
+for any $0<\epsilon\le\qexp^*{-}1$; here for (\ref{conv-strong}d--f) we used the growth assumptions (\ref{ass}a,c).
 For (\ref{conv-strong}a--c), we need some information about time derivatives to be able to use the mentioned Aubin-Lions theorem generalized for piece-wise constant functions in time.
 For \eqref{conv-strong-nabla-v}, a boundedness of the sequence $\{\pdt{}\vv_\etau\}_{\tau>0}$ in $L^1(I;W^{2,p}(\varOmega;\R^d)^*)$ can be seen by comparison from \eqref{ED-1+d}.
 For the convergence \eqref{conv-strong-E}, we can see some information by comparison from \eqref{ED-2+d}, from which we can see that $\{\frac{\partial}{\partial t}\Ee_\etau\}_{\tau>0}$ is bounded in $L^2(I;H^1(\varOmega;\R_{\rm sym}^{d\times d})^*)$.
-Eventually, for \eqref{conv-strong-a} it is directly at disposal in the a-priori estimate \eqref{est-disc9}.\COMMENT{CHECK!!} The strong convergence in (\ref{conv-strong}d--f) is then simply by continuity of the Nemytski\u{\i} operator induced by $\varphi$, $\varphi_\Ee'$, and $\varphi_\mm'$ even without having any information about the time derivative.
+Eventually, for \eqref{conv-strong-a}, an estimate of $\pdt{}\mm_\etau$ is directly at disposal in the a-priori estimate \eqref{est-disc9}.
+The strong convergence in (\ref{conv-strong}d--f) is then simply by continuity of the Nemytski\u{\i} operator induced by $\varphi$, $\varphi_\Ee'$, and $\varphi_\mm'$ even without having any information about the time derivative.